-Home » Trailer & Caravan Safety » Why U-bolts May be the Major Cause of Accidents
+Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 Why U-bolts May be the Major Cause of Accidents

-Steel has an exact amount of carbon for each grade of steel.
-Carbon steel has various mechanical properties that produce medium or high-strength steel.
+Each grade of steel has an exact amount of carbon.
+Carbon steel has various mechanical properties that produce medium—or high-strength steel.

-When steel is heated, hydrogen gas attacks steel aness to the steel.
-Hydrogen embr,ittlement occurs at this time, producing stress corrosion cracking only visible under x-ray.
+When steel is heated, hydrogen gas attacks steel hardness.
+Hydrogen embrittlement occurs at this time, producing stress corrosion cracking that is only visible under X-ray.

 Hydrogen Embrittlement

-However, the culprit in many caravan and trailer accidents is the hydrogen embrittlement embodied during manufacture.
+However, the hydrogen embrittlement embodied during manufacture is the culprit in many caravan and trailer accidents.

 Fact: A Hydrogen content or embrittlement is embedded in all steel proFor ducts that have undergone some heating process.

-For Example, plating tow balls install hydrogen embrittlement into the tow ball.
-Tow balls must then be de-embrittled via an elevated emperature and then slowly cooled to room temperature, to remove the embrittlement.
+For Example, plating tow balls installs hydrogen embrittlement into them.
+To remove the embrittlement, tow balls must be de-embrittled at an elevated temperature and then slowly cooled to room temperature.

 How do I know if I have the right equipment on my caravan?

-It is difficult for manufacturers to produce a standard u-bolt as there is no tensile strength or Australian Standard.
+It is difficult for manufacturers to produce a standard spring fastener as it does not meet the tensile strength or Australian Standard.

 ATM is calculated at 5.75t / 1.5 = 3.83t max load.